mudler/boson/README.md

     Boson -> bc97686f0c710bf19a0f391d2cb49c7237814b73
     Repository -> bc97686f0c710bf19a0f391d2cb49c7237814b73 -> 1fd4f077c760139886afc0da52674faebcb8a926

-now depending on your specified PreProcessor, Boson will perform a custom action between the *bc97686f0c710bf19a0f391d2cb49c7237814b73* and *1fd4f077c760139886afc0da52674faebcb8a926* diff: for example, the Gentoo PreProcessor will check for touched ebuilds and give as result a list of packages.
+now depending on your specified PreProcessor, Boson will perform a custom action between *bc97686f0c710bf19a0f391d2cb49c7237814b73* and *1fd4f077c760139886afc0da52674faebcb8a926* commits.
+For example, the Gentoo PreProcessor will check for touched ebuilds and give as result a list of packages.
 The PreProcessor then construct and orchestrate the arguments and volumes to feed on the other phase: the spawning of a throw-away docker container.

 In such way, the Gentoo Preprocessor can spawn a builder machine that compile and tests your files.

 ### Usage

-Compile it as a normal go project, and then
+Compile it as a normal go project or [download the precompiled binary in the release page](https://github.com/mudler/boson/releases) and then launch it

 	./boson -c your-boson-file.yaml

 ### Boson file

-Boson file lets you define few options for now (that suited well my case)
+Boson file lets you define few options for now

     ---
     repository: https://github.com/yourusername/yourrepo.git